moiexpositoalonsolab/grenepipe/README.md

   - MultiQC report (includes summaries of most other tools)
   - Snakemake report (optional)

+Intermediate output files such as `bam` files are also kept, and `mpileup` files can optionally be created if needed.
-Additionally, there are some tools used for gluing between the steps.
+In addition to the above tools, there are some tools used as glue between the steps.
 If you are interested in the details, have a look at the snakemake [rules](https://github.com/lczech/grenepipe/tree/master/rules) for each step.

 Getting Started